General Assessment Related FAQs

 A: DPI uploads the public school roster in early November.
 Districts may upload private school rosters in October.
 After the public school roster is uploaded, material orders are calculated (including overage) from the combined public and private rosters.
 Once materials are received in late November, districts may order any additional materials they need in the WIDA AMS Additional Materials section.

-A: If you receive a new student after rosters are uploaded in early November, please fill out this form: https://forms.gle/Eebp1p8kUH1drgFB8.
+A: If you receive a new student after rosters are uploaded in early November, please fill out the transfer request form.
 OSA will be notified of the new student, and after verifying enrollment in WISEdash (may take 1-2 days for SIS to sync) will transfer any incomplete tests from the former district into your district.
 This will allow the student to resume testing instead of taking the entire test over again.
 Complete tests will remain with the former district and you will not need to test the student.
 Transfer requests made after the test window closes will not be completed.

 A: WI administers ACCESS online for students in grades 1-12.
 Kindergarten, braille, large print, and Alternate ACCESS are paper booklets.
 Students in grades 1-12 with an IEP who have a disability which can’t be accommodated online are eligible for a full paper test.
 Students in grades 1-3 receive paper Writing booklets to handwrite in.
 Students in grades 4-12 who are not keyboard fluent may also have paper Writing booklets ordered for them.
 Outside of these handwriting options, other mixed-mode testing is not allowed.